tower-rs/tower/guides/inventing-service.md

 ```

 The problem now is that `T` can be any type whatsoever.
 It can even be a type
-that contains references like `Vec<&'a str>`.
-However that wont work for the
+that contains references, like `Vec<&'a str>`.
+However that won't work for the
 same reason as before.
 We need the response future to have a `'static` lifetime
 so we can more easily pass it around.